-ZORK storage, or "save," diskettes are made using the Apple diskette initializing procedure.
-Apple's "Disk Operating System Manual" discusses the initialization process in a detailed, tutorial fashion.
+ZORK storage, or "save", diskettes are made using Apple diskette initializing procedure.
+Apple's Disk Operating System Manual discusses the initialization process in a detailed, tutorial fashion.
 Below, we list just the basic steps of the procedure.

-First, load the Disk Operating System (DOS 3.3) into your Apple by booting with the System Master diskette which comes with your disk drive.
-Apple's "Disk Operating System Manual" gives detailed instructions for doing this in the section entitled BOOTING DOS.
-Remember that the DOS must initialize the diskette in the 16-sector format.
+First, load the Disk Operating System (DOS) into your Apple by booting with the System Master diskette which comes with your disk drive.
+Apple's Disk Operating System Manual gives detailed instructions for doing this in the section entitled "BOOTING DOS".
+Remember that the DOS must initialize the diskette in the 13-sector format.

-When you have loaded DOS you should have the integer BASIC prompt (>) or the Applesoft BASIC prompt (])

-on your screen.
+When you have loaded DOS you should have the Integer BASIC prompt (>) or the Applesoft BASIC prompt (]) on your screen.

 Insert a blank diskette, or a used diskette that you want to recycle, into drive 1 and close the drive door.
-Now Type INIT HELLO and press the RETURN key.
+Now type and press the RETURN key.
 The disk drive IN USE light will come on and the diskette will spin for just about two minutes.
 When the drive stops, the storage diskette has been initialized.
 ZORK can now save a game position on the diskette when you use ZORK's SAVE command.